LetMyPeopleCode/InterviewQuestions/Rosetta Code - 24 game/README.md

 Wow, did this take a while.
 First I had to figure out the logic of how it would work in broad strokes, then the logic of how to implement the broad strokes.

 I thought "there must be some elegant way of solving this without brute force."
 I looked for a formula, but just saw a bunch of brute force solutions.
 I tried not to read them and copy them, though.
-If this was going to require brute force, so be it.
+If this was going to require brute force, so be it, but I had to work out how to do that.

 ### How to brute force it

 The first task was to create a set of all the possible combinations of the numbers.
-For that, I was able to borrow the `allCombos()` function from the [No Repeats Please](./Algorithms%20-%20No%20Repeats%20Please) exercise.
+For that, I was able to borrow the `allCombos()` function from the [No Repeats Please](../Algorithms%20-%20No%20Repeats%20Please) exercise.
 They're not kidding that the exercises can build upon each other.

 Building a set of all the different possible combos of operations was different, because any of the operators could repeat and the number of operators was dependent on the length of the string.
 I banged my head against trying to do it as nested loops for an hour before I gave up and wrote a recursive function to do it.
 It was funny because the recursive function (`opsCombos()`) was pretty easy to write once I decided to do it that way.

 Last, we needed a way to apply all the possible parentheses positions.
-I was tired and had written most of the code by this time, so I just calculated the possible positions for a 4-digit string by hand and made an array.
+I was tired and had written most of the code by this time, so I just calculated the possible positions for a 4-digit string by hand and made an array of them.

 ### Let's walk the code

 First, I split the incoming string into an array of its component numbers and sanitize it by casting each character to an integer.
-While it's in that state, I also test it with all plus operators and all times operators.
+While it's in that state, I also test it with all plus operators and all times operators since those will return the same result no matter the order of the numbers.

 Any string of digits that will hit one of those two ways returns the answer immediately and exits.
 So "1234" or "6114" or "4569" will return a result super fast.

-I don't test with minus or divide operators because these are all single digits and those won't result in 24 without parentheses... if they will at all.

-I run a function to generate all the operations (`opsCombos()`).
-It was easiest to pass the function an array to add them to rather than returning the array.
+I run a function to generate all the possible sets of operations (`opsCombos()`).
+It was easiest (to my mind at the time) to pass the function an array to add them to rather than returning the array, but I believe on further reflection I'll realize it was a kludge.

 I insert the array of possible parentheses locations.
 If this was generating the set dynamically based on the length of the input string, that would require another function AND a more complex method for applying them.

 Then create the set of all possible combinations of the numbers in the string (`allCombos()`).

-Next I loop through the number combos, sending them to `makeExpr()` along with the operations set and the set of parentheses.
+Next I loop through the number combos, sending them to `makeExpr()` along with the operations set and the set of parentheses locations.

 ### How `makeExpr()` works

 In a 4-digit string, there are 24 possible combos (4 * 3 * 2 * 1), so this will run up to 24 times.

-Once called, it takes the 4 digit string, and starts looping through the sets of operators ('++++', '+++-'...).
+Once called, it takes the 4 digit string, and starts looping through the sets of operators ('+++', '++-'...).
 It creates a new string by iteratively adding the first number + the first operator, then the second, etc.

 That string is evaluated as an expression.
-If it doesn't return 24, the 6 possible parenthesis positions are looped through, applied by slicing up the expression and constructing a new expression with parentheses around the slices.
-Each of those is tested after is's created.
+If it doesn't return 24, the 6 possible parentheses positions are looped through, applied by slicing up the expression and constructing a new expression with parentheses around the slices.
+Each of those is tested after it's created.

 If any expression (with or without parentheses) evaluates to 24, it's returned to the main function.
-If none work for any of the 320 possible expressions, it returns "none".
+If none work for any of the 384 possible expressions (64 operator sets * 6 parentheses sets), it returns "none".

 If an expression is returned, the main function returns it.
-If "none" is returned, the loop iterates and another of the 24 variations on the number string is tried.
+If "none" is returned, the main function loop iterates and another of the 24 variations is sent to `makeExpr()`.

 If all 24 are tried and no expression has been returned, the "no solution exists" result is returned.